carpentries-incubator/geospatial-python/episodes/04-geo-landscape.md

 Downsides of using a GUI include:

-  - Low reproducibility - you can record your actions and replay, but this requires some knowledge of the software
+  - Low reproducibility - you can record your actions and replay, but this is limited to the functionalities of the software
-  - Batch-processing is possible, but requires knowledge of the software
+  - Batch-processing is possible, but limited to the funstionalities of the software and hard to be integrated with other workflows
   - Limited ability to customise functions or write your own
   - Intimidating interface for new users - so many buttons!